JasonBaier/ci3-fire-starter/README.md

 The former versions of CI Fire Starter (less than v3.0.0) used to implement wiredesign's Modular Extensions (https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc).
 However, while the concept is nice, I found over time that there really wasn't much benefit achieved by using it.
 It is also no longer under active development and therefore not compatible with CodeIgniter 3.0.
-Therefore, I opted to remove it fromn CI3 Fire Starter.
+Therefore, I opted to remove it from CI3 Fire Starter.
 If you have an argument in support of reimplementing it, I'm all ears... just let me know.

 ##BASE CLASSES